Sustainable capital projects: Assembling the right pieces to build for the future

 Reporting

 Now more than ever, public company stakeholders expect a clear picture of their climate impact.
-New rules proposed by the SEC will require companies to increase disclosures in this area.
+New rules by the SEC will require companies to increase disclosures in this area.
 Even without these requirements, however, the expectations of crucial stakeholder groups have never been higher.
 Institutional investors, employees and customers are all seeking greater transparency.
 That’s why reporting should be a consideration from the very beginning of a project.

 Supply chain management